JuicySoup/MayaToLeagueReplay/MayaToLeagueReplay-master/README.md

-This plugin links 3D camera in Maya to the ingame camera in a League of Legends replay.
+This plugin links the 3D camera in Maya to the ingame camera in a League of Legends replay.

 Put the "MayaToLeagueReplay" folder in your scripts folder
 and put the createCamera.py from the plug-ins folder in your plug-ins folder